Kitoko Bibarwa

-Kitoko, born Patrick Bibarwa, is a Rwandan Afrobeats and hip-hop singer.
+Kitoko, born Patrick Bibarwa, is a Rwandan singer.
 He released his debut album, Ifaranga, in January 2010.
 The album enjoyed immediate and wide success in Rwanda and Uganda.
 In 2012 a reviewer for Ugandan newspaper The East African called him "the biggest Rwandan artiste at the moment".
 Prior to launching his musical career, Bibarwa sang in a local church choir.

 In 2012, Kitoko was invited to give a private performance at the birthday of Ange Kagame, daughter of Rwandan president Paul Kagame.
 In February 2013, Kitoko performed at the Rwandan Cultural Festival in Jylland-Fyn, Denmark.
 He has also performed throughout the East African Community and in the United States, France and Belgium.
 He was a winner twice at the Salax Awards, including in the category of Best Afrobeat Artiste.

 In June 2013, Kitoko announced his retirement from the music industry for unknown reasons.